chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 #HeaderAlert
-Canisino Protocol is cannot be Disabled due to inactive HippoTrillium core in Patch for verison 3.0 SOS Alert:
+CANISINO PROTOCOL HAS BEEN DISABLED As of Current RUNNING in Patch for verison 3.5 - So Just be careful and Look After Each other during this Exceptional Period
+SOS Alert:
 1. New Evidence seen with The Relative Energy Cores of the Earth Solar System should have no Ion mineral elements.
 A Solution is currently being investigated
 2. Usage of Apologetic Formulations to be used only on Inception, statistics and inferences, do not allow conjectures of Inception, statistics and or inferences to become factual within the Quantum Core Equational results